JonathanChiang/TidyShell/README.md

 * allow easier cloud connections (auth_file locations as environment variables that you have to log into) (single sign on ide)

+* Create a dedicated IDE for Federated Learning and Secure Model Communication In Healthcare setting?